aditya0099/n-body-simulator/DEVELOPMENT.md

     * Figuring out how the ofEasyCamera works
 * Structuring and logically splitting the code between the update and draw loops.
 * Floating point underflow because ofVector uses floats and my code used doubles

+## Week 3
+### Summary
+This week I accomplished two main goals of the project.
+The first was a collision handling system and the second was interaction with an XML file.

+For the collision handling system, I found and implemented the vector equations for perfectly elastic and perfectly inelastic collisions.
+To do this, I had to give the bodies a defined size, which I based off of the mass of the body.
+I set a constant density and scaled the radii of the masses by this constant mass density.

+For the XML portion, I implemented a system which automatically saved the initial state of the simulation to an XML file during the setup phase.
+If the simulation is run and then quit, it will revert to this initial state.
+Furthermore, if the application is closed and reopened, it will reload the previous state.
+Finally, the XML file can be manually edited before startup and these changes will reflect after startup.

+### Challenges
+* Learning the equations for elastic collisions in 3 dimensions:
+    * I realized that three dimensional collisions can be treated like two dimensional collisions.
+    * This is because the collisions take place on the plane of the two velocity vectors.
+* Understanding ofxXmlSettings:
+    * I quickly realized that this library cannot  be used to open an arbitrarily located XML file.
+Instead, the file had to be located in /bin/data.
+    * I also had trouble understanding how to enter and exit nodes of the XML file.
+I eventually understood that this was done in a stack-like manner.